ivarref/gen-fn/README.md

         (vals generated)))
 ```

-### Add a namespace containing the function you would like to run on the transactor
+*Add a namespace containing the function you would like to run on the transactor:*
 ```clojure
 (ns com.github.ivarref.my-add
   (:require [datomic.api :as d]))